basho/riak_ensemble/doc/Readme.md

 ## Modifying ensembles

 Transitioning an ensemble from a set of member peers (a view) to another is a complex multi-step process involving the ensemble leader and the managers.
-First, the peer update members function is called (1) with the desired member additions and deletions.
-The leader will apply these changes to the most recent view in its fact and store both the old and new view in the pending field and commit this updated fact to a quorum of peers from the current view.
-(2)
+First, the peer update_members function is called (1) with the desired member additions and deletions.
+The leader will apply these changes to the most recent view in its fact and store both the old and new view in the pending field and commit this updated fact to a quorum of peers from the current view (2).
 On its periodic tick (3), the leader will send the pending views list to the local manager (4), which will periodically gossip it to other managers (5).
 The newly added or removed peers will eventually be started or stopped when managers on each node periodically check their ensemble data and notice the changes (6).
 On a subsequent tick, the leader will ask the local manager for the latest pending views it has seen for its ensemble.
 It will then move them to the views field of its fact and commit it to a quorum (7).
 After this point, operations will require a quorum involving the new and old members of the ensemble.
 Since there is no guarantee that the new peers have started, the leader may have to step down if it fails to have a quorum.
 On a subsequent tick, the leader will notice that the views in the pevious step were succesfully committed, and will remove all but the most recent view from the fact, then commit it (8).
 On a later tick, the leader will notice its pending views have been commited, clear the pending field in its fact and commit it (9).
 We are good to go!

-Most of the above steps happen in the leader tick function (2), with state stored in a number of fact fields.
+Most of the above steps happen in the leader_tick function (3), with state stored in a number of fact fields.
 Notice that during this process multiple views might be stored in the fact's views list up until the final transition, with the most recent at the head of the list.
 The function is structured so that these actions are tried and as soon as one of them triggers and commits a fact to a quorum, the rest is skipped.
 The following pseudo code hopefully helps:

 ```
 update_members: